Justin Bieber's Mom Isn't Going to Let a Broken Foot Ruin Her Vacation With Her Son

 Pattie added, "You are maturing beautifully and wise beyond your years.
 You are so funny that I find myself laughing out loud when I’m alone, remembering … something you said or did.
 And your heart is gold.
 I love you to the moon and back."

-She ended the post,#lovemom, "Ps.
+She edned the post,#lovemom, "Ps.
 Did I mention I was proud of you?"

 Much has been made of JB's relationship with his mom over the years.
-Recently their bond has come under the microscope, especially since he's gotten back together with ex-girlfriend Selena Gomez, whose mother has said she disapproves of the old flames.
+Recently their relationship has come under the microscope, especially since he's gotten back together with ex-girlfriend Selena Gomez, whose mother has said she disapproves of the relationship.

 Pattie is clearly the Biebs' No. 1 fan no matter who he dates!